PicoCreator/QKV-Transformers-are-RNNs/README.md

 ![QKV Attention working with corrupted needle](./imgs/qkv-corrupted-recurrent-view.drawio.png)

+This would also help explain how thinking tokens, and chain of thought works, where it allows the model to develop and store its understanding into the newer tokens respectively.
+As part of the process in building an answer.

 ## Larger Implications

 One of the advantages this has over older RNN recurrent LSTM designs, is how it has, substantially larger VRAM size and which grows over the number of tokens (that it works in training).
 Giving the model the ability to retain access to older recurrent state (which will not get zero-ed out)